Why do perineal massage?

 - Give birth in any position other than on your back (your left or right side are fine though).

 Another method that can be used in pregnancy is perineal massage.
 There is a growing body of evidence that supports the use of perineal massage as a way of reducing the risk of tearing and also reducing the risk of the more severe types of tears.

 How to do perineal massage

 You would normally start perineal massage between weeks 34 to 36.
 You need to do it at least three times per week and for around three to five minutes at a time.
 Here’s how to do it:

 - First of all, find a perineal massage oil, such as My Expert Midwife’s Peri Prep Your Bits

 - Sit comfortably, bring your knees together and towards your chest and then open your knees like a book

 - Using your thumbs, insert them into your vagina and then place your forefingers on the skin of your perineum.
-You now need to stretch this skin gently, it shouldn't hurt so if you feel a burning sensation you've stretched too far
+You now need to stretch this skin gently by moving your fingers from the middle of your vagina outwards, it shouldn't hurt so if you feel a burning sensation you've stretched too far

 As your pregnancy progresses you may find it helpful and also beneficial to ask your partner to help with this massage.